 White pepper is made from fully ripe pepper berries.
 They are soaked in water for about 10 days, leading to fermentation.
 Then their skins are removed, which also removes some of the hot piperine compound, as well as volatile oils and compounds that give black pepper its aroma.
 As a result, white pepper has a different flavor and heat component than black pepper.
 The process used and handling of white pepper can introduce different flavor notes as well.

-White pepper is often used to add spice and pepper flavor to white or light-colored foods where visible specks of black pepper would make a less attractive dish.
-White pepper is used in Swedish dishes as well, such as Swedish meatballs with cream sauce and is called "vitpeppar" in Swedish.
+White pepper is often used in Vietnamese soups and pork dishes.
+Hot and sour soup gets its heat primarily from white pepper, unlike other Szechuan dishes where chilies play a prominent role.
+White pepper is used in Swedish dishes as well, such as Swedish meatballs with cream sauce and is called vitpeppar in Swedish.

 For small amounts of pepper, white and black pepper may be swapped.
-When larger amounts are called for, it's not recommended that a swap is made, as the two peppers do have distinct tastes and the taste difference will be more noticeable.
+When larger amounts are called for, it's not recommended that a substitution is made, as the two peppers do have distinct tastes and the taste difference will be more noticeable.
 Finally, in any recipe where white pepper is used because the food is white or light colored, the swap with black pepper will clearly be noticeable.

 You can find white pepper in the spice section of your supermarket.
 It is usually more expensive than black pepper because it takes more processing and less of it is produced.

 Store white pepper in a tightly sealed container away from light.
 The peppercorns will store longer than ground white pepper, which will lose its flavor and potency after about three months.
 It won't spoil and will be safe to use, but you may need more to get the same flavor in your dish.
 For this reason, it's wise to purchase ground white pepper in smaller quantities that you will use in a shorter time frame.